zetter/seven-more-languages/1_lua/notes.markdown

 ## Day 1

 Similar to javascript:
-+ all numbers floating point
++ all numbers are floating point
 + functions can be referenced and defined anonymously
 + variables are global by default unless defined with `local`